riceissa/issarice.com/pages/if.md

 tags: fiction, literary
 ...

+## Information

+I think this is poorly written, but interesting nonetheless.

+## Story

 If nothing else comes from writing this, then let it be known at least that I live today with complete fear of myself; it is not the fear like